 For accurate power analysis, make sure you have accurate timing constraints, I/O constraints, and switching activity.
+The report_power command indicates a confidence level, as shown in the following figure.
+Target a High confidence level to ensure accurate power analysis.
 For more information, see this link in the Vivado Design Suite User Guide: Power Analysis and Optimization (UG907).